 A centralized system is in place for the placement of all School Counselor field training and practicum interns, Social Work field training interns, and Speech-Language Pathologist clinical placement interns.
 This new centralized system will ensure that all internship (PPS Student Teaching) placements align with agency protocols, including fingerprint clearance.

-Please work with your Clinical Director/Placement Officer at your college or university if you seek placement in DOE schools.
+Please work with your Clinical Director/Placement Officer at your college or university if you seek placement in NYC Public Schools.
 The Clinical Director/Placement Officer should contact PPSClinicalPlacement@schools.nyc.gov for information to help you with the placement and clearance process.

 Psychologist in Training Program (PIT)